 Click Authorize.

-Authenticate end users with a service account
+Authenticate users with a service account

 , and include the service account’s credential_id